- Big goals lead to big outcomes.

 Bold: How to Go Big, Create Wealth and Impact the World is a book that aims to explain how to go big and have an impact.
 It features some tips, an autobiographical part, and short interviews with billionaires.
 I learned that the bigger you go, the less competition you have.
 You go big by setting up a clear goal and dividing it into smaller goals.

 Skip parts one and three and go directly to the billionaire mindset part.

-New technologies all follow a specific pattern of adoption.
-The x axis is maturity, and the y axis is visibility.
+New technologies all follow a specific pattern of adoption called the Gartner hype cycle.

 1. Technology trigger: the 2008 financial crisis made Satoshi want to give people back control of their money.

 2. Peak of inflated expectations: the BTC reaches 20 000 USD in 2018.